 In either case, we can temporarily feel better.
-For example, if you rehearse a previous argument, you can pretend you “won”—and the sense of victory, even in the fantasy, can smooth over embarrassment or distress from the real incident.
+For example, if you rehearse a previous argument, you can pretend you “won”.
+The sense of victory, even in the fantasy, can smooth over embarrassment or distress from the real incident.

 Meanwhile, if you rehearse an expected argument, you can feel better about your ability to stay one step ahead and handle the real thing if it occurs.

-So that’s why we engage in this process—but the problem is that it’s ultimately an unhelpful defense mechanism.
+So that’s why we engage in this process.
+However, the problem is that it’s ultimately an unhelpful defense mechanism.